StackVista/stackstate-docs/setup/agent/kubernetes-openshift.md

 ## Cluster Agent

-StackState Cluster Agent is deployed as a Deployment.
+Rancher Observability Cluster Agent is deployed as a Deployment.
 There is one instance for the entire cluster:

 * Topology and events data for all resources in the cluster are retrieved from the Kubernetes API
 * Control plane metrics are retrieved from the Kubernetes or OpenShift API

-Cluster checks configured here are run by the deployed [StackState Checks Agent](kubernetes-openshift.md#checks-agent) pod.
+Cluster checks configured here are run by the deployed [Rancher Observability Checks Agent](kubernetes-openshift.md#checks-agent) pod.

 # Setup

 ## Supported Kubernetes versions

-StackState Agent v3.0.x is supported to monitor the following versions of Kubernetes or OpenShift:
+Rancher Observability Agent v3.0.x is supported to monitor the following versions of Kubernetes or OpenShift:

 * Kubernetes:
   * Kubernetes 1.16 - 1.30